-One of the first questions I was asked when I returned from Haiti last week was “How much progress has been made in the reconstruction?”
+One of the first questions people asked when I returned from Haiti last week was, “How much progress has been made in the reconstruction?”
 The answer is complex.
 While much has been done to clean up and rebuild following last year’s earthquake, much more remains to be done.
 The enormous loss of life and crippling injuries will permanently affect all of Haiti’s people, and the underlying poverty makes these natural disasters even more devastating.
 But what I found pervasive in Haiti was hope!

 Hope is the resource that looks beyond the immediate need and sees the possibility of a brighter future.